-Users can setup boards with a selected Host Group, and define downtime and availability windows, a contractual SLA percentage, and acknowledgment, downtime, and state filters to restrict output of information.
-Once a NOC Board is created it's added to the list of available NOC Boards each showing a single line status.
-Simply toggle a link to view/hide a NOC Board's details.
-The content can be sorted by Service status and services can be acknowledged.
-Selecting the settings icon enables editing of the NOC Board directives.
-NOC Boards can be added as an internal link within a top-level or sub-level menu page.
-Doing this enables permitted users access to a page containing associated NOC Boards.
+GroundWork Monitor dashboards are used to display infrastructure monitoring data.
+The NOC Board dashboard, provides a Network Operations Center view with an extremely responsive at-a-glance look at a defined subset of your network operations and what is currently in an alarm state and in particular what has and has not been acknowledged.
+Each board is configured with a selected host group or service group, downtime and availability windows, a contractual SLA percentage, and acknowledgment, downtime and state filters to restrict output to specific information.
+Once a NOC Board is created it's added to a list of available NOC Boards each showing a single line status, where a user can simply toggle a link to view/hide a boards details.
+The detailed content can be sorted by service status and services can be acknowledged.
+NOC Boards can also be added as an internal link within menu page enabling permitted users access to a page containing associated NOC Boards.

 Creating a NOC board